Starting from version 2.1, multiple versions of a file can be created on the Syncrify Server. Consider the

 Consider a scenario where you have multiple web servers.
 You have one primary server and other two secondary servers.
 If a file changes on the primary server, you want that file to propagate to the secondary servers.
 This way in an event of a failure you can redirect users to one of the secondary servers.

 Starting from version 2.2 of Syncrify, you can enable the Two-way synchronization option.
 Earlier versions of Syncrify could copy file in just one direction: from the Syncrify client to the Syncrify server.
 Version 2.2 can not only backup files from client to server, but can automatically update older files on the client with a newer version on the server if available.

 Assume you have:

-- When a backup is run on the primary web server, this file will get copied to Syncrify server, which is used hold your backups.
+When a backup is running on the primary web server, this file will get copied to the Syncrify server, which is used hold your backups.

 Steps to use this feature

 The following steps assume you want to synchronize the contents of C:\wwwroot folder between all 3 machines.

 Create a new Profile on your primary web server.
 Let's call this profile WebProfile.

 Create the same profile on the other two secondary servers.
 It is important to use the same name for the profile on all three web servers.

 Often you want to synchronize folders with different paths.
 For example, the absolute path on your primary web server is C:\wwwroot but want to use F:\Inetpub\staticfiles folder on the secondary server.
 The following images display a screen shot of Syncrify client on both machines.